zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

 # Onboard a Java REST API service without Spring Boot

-As an API developer, use this guide to onboard a Java REST API service that is built without Spring Boot with the Zowe&trade; API Mediation Layer.
-This article outlines a step-by-step process to onboard a Java REST API application with the API Mediation Layer.
-More detail about each of these steps is described later in this article.
+As an API developer, use this guide to onboard a Java REST API service that is built without Spring Boot to the Zowe&trade; API Mediation Layer (API ML).
+This article provides a step-by-step process to onboard a Java REST API application to the API ML.

 **Note:** The following guide is to onboard a REST API service using enabler versions 1.2 and earlier.
 To onboard a REST API service using enabler versions 1.3 and higher, see the [Onboarding Overview](api-mediation-onboard-overview.md) for a complete list of Zowe&trade; API Mediation Layer onboarding methods.